Manage your studies

 Academic leave of absence

-Read more about the conditions stated by the Higher Education Ordinance (in Swedish).
+Read more about the general information on academic leave of absence (redirect to central university page) and conditions stated by the Higher Education Ordinance (in Swedish) that guarantees approval.

 Academic results and certificates